 Around the world, there are countries that value early childhood education, and there are those that undervalue them.
 This is evident by the fact that not all preschool teachers are required to have a qualification.

 Preschools often have less strict regulations than primary schools and can be opened by anyone.
-A school that does not pay qualified teacher salaries and packs as many kids into a class as possible is usually just opened for making a profit.
+A school that does not pay qualified teacher salaries and packs as many kids into a class as possible is usually just open for making a profit.

 This is minimum requirement number 1.
 If the school does not hire qualified teachers, look no further, especially if your child is already 3 or 4 years old.